ttb3ar/passgen/README.md

 **Features include:**
 Light/Dark theme toggling
 Japanese and English languge support with transition effects and indicator
-Saving of last used theme/ languge
+Saving of last used theme/languge
 Responsive UI that reacts to mouse hovers
 Show/hide password toggle for added security against shoulder surfing
 Customizable parameters for passwords such as: